-(siehe "Notes on log data" auf Seite 496)
+(see "Notes on log data" on page 498)

 Touch Probe Cycles: Automatic Tool Measurement

 The TNC and the machine tool must be set up by the machine tool builder for use of the TT touch probe.

 Some cycles and functions may not be provided on your machine tool.
 Refer to your machine manual.